Blogs

 Think of search results as a hallway — you’re not likely to walk through a closed door unless you know what’s on the other side, or you’re at least curious to find out.
 When your consumers search for nearby dining options, your QSR branding needs to be compelling, consistent, and clear to get them through the door.

-A confused mind will always say “no,” and all it takes to say “no” is incorrect opening hours, an old menu, or multiple phone numbers for the same location.
+A confused mind will always say “no,” and all it takes to say “no” is incorrect opening hours, an outdated menu, or multiple phone numbers for the same location.

-That’s why you should optimize your citations and your Google Business Profile to ensure this confusion never happens in the customer journey.
+That’s why you should optimize your citations and your Google Business Profile to avoid confusion in the customer journey.

 Optimize your Google Business Profile